marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   **Conclusion:** The absence of outliers identified by the IQR method, combined with the visual inspection that shows no significant deviations, leads me to conclude that there are no outliers in my data.

+ > [!IMPORTANT]
-  **Imputation Method:** Typically, when outliers are present, we use the median to impute nulls, and when there are no outliers, we use the mean.
-However, since the data is left-skewed, the **median** is likely a more appropriate measure of central tendency for imputing the nulls, as it is less affected by skewness compared to the mean.
+ > **Imputation Method:** Typically, when outliers are present, we use the median to impute nulls, and when there are no outliers, we use the mean.
+Here we do not have outliers but the data is left-skewed.
+The **median** is likely a more appropriate measure of central tendency for imputing the nulls, as it is less affected by skewness compared to the mean.

    #### For the rest fields.